-In general, a CRM can improve all your publication’s functions, including:
+In general, a publishing CRM can improve all your company’s functions, including:

 A CRM for magazine publishers takes the specific needs of publishers into account.
 They include industry-specific features, like subscription management, ad invoicing, and even flat-planning, to separate themselves from generic CRM software.